modular-network/ethereum-contracts/README.md

 ## About Us

 Majoolr is hitting the ground running in becoming a valuable partner in the Ethereum community.
-We are not currently open for business but we are open for collaboration and seeking opportunities.
 [To learn more about Majoolr, our mission, as well as contributing please click here](https://majoolr.io "Majoolr website").

 ## How to use